Caprolactam: Safety

 As of 2016 caprolactam had the unusual status of being the only chemical in the International Agency for Research on Cancer's lowest hazard category, Group 4: "probably not carcinogenic to humans".

 Currently, there is no official permissible exposure limit set for workers handling caprolactam in the United States.
 The recommended exposure limit is set at 1 mg/m3 over an eight-hour work shift for caprolactam dusts and vapors.
 The short-term exposure limit is set at 3 mg/m3 for caprolactam dusts and vapors.

+Climate impact

+The production of caprolactam can produce nitrous oxide as a by-product, a highly potent greenhouse gas.
+Emissions differ significantly due to different production processes and inconsistent use of emission abatement technology.
+A study commissioned by the German Federal Ministry for Economic Affairs and Climate Action estimates emissions between 9 kg of nitrous oxide per ton of caprolactam and almost zero.

+Nitrous oxide emissions from caprolactam production are unregulated in most countries.
+Unlike other chemical production processes, nitrous oxide emissions from caprolactam production are not included in the European Union Emissions Trading System.